Same-Day Free Estimates with 30-Minute Arrival Windows for Collin and Dallas County areas Since 1977.

 From a busted torsion spring and cable to busted remote opener or a broken gear box, there are several possible reasons why your garage door won’t open.
 If you have any further questions, contact the professionals at Plano Overhead Garage Door.

-Need garage door repair in Coppell, TX?
-Call Plano Overhead Garage Door at 972-422-1695 today for trusted service and a free consultation.
+Residential garage door repair in Murphy, TX, made simple.
+Call Plano Overhead Garage Door today at 972-422-1695 for fast service.